appserver-io/appserver/_tuts/running-magento-on-appserver-io.md

 $ sudo rm -rf /opt/appserver/webapps/magento/var/cache/*
 ```

-and you're all set.
+and you are all set.
 Start your favorite browser and open the URL `http://magento.dev:9080`, voilá!

 ## Rotating Logfiles